Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/README.md

 1. **Retrieve personalized content** - Individual reward banners and offers
 2. **Embed on your page** - Seamlessly integrate with your checkout flow
 3. **Track redemptions** - Monitor successful voucher usage
-4. **Provide analytics** - Detailed performance insights

-Your personal banner and offer list will be created by Sovendus and made available on our servers.
+Your personal banner and/or offer list will be created by Sovendus and made available on our servers.

 > [!WARNING]
 > **Need Help?**